ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md

 ## Startup.cs changes

-Now we need to tell the Asp.Net Core stack that you want an @Rezolver.ITargetContainer to be created in order to construct the @Rezolver.ScopedContainer that will be used as the DI container.
+Now we need to tell the Asp.Net Core stack that you want an @Rezolver.IRootTargetContainer to be created in order to construct the @Rezolver.ScopedContainer that will be used as the DI container.

-The *simplest* way to do this is to add a single method (it can be empty) called `ConfigureContainer`, which accepts a single parameter of the type <xref:Rezolver.ITargetContainer>.
+The *simplest* way to do this is to add a single method (it can be empty) called `ConfigureContainer`, which accepts a single parameter of the type <xref:Rezolver.IRootTargetContainer>.

 [!code-csharp[Startup.cs](../../../../../Examples/Rezolver.Examples.AspNetCore.2.0/Startup.cs#example)]